zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 Also a huge thanks to [jesse](https://github.com/abernix) for the bundle-visualizer and all your other meteor work.

-Definitly read [the Meteor Blog Post](https://blog.meteor.com/announcing-meteor-1-5-b82be66571bb) and maybe the [huge pull request](https://github.com/meteor/meteor/pull/8327) for information about dynamic imports.
+Definitely read [the Meteor Blog Post](https://blog.meteor.com/announcing-meteor-1-5-b82be66571bb) and maybe the [huge pull request](https://github.com/meteor/meteor/pull/8327) for information about dynamic imports.

 I've also played with code from meteor's [react-loadable example](https://github.com/meteor/react-loadable-example) which helped me to understand dynamic imports.